core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 > The default values for the Uri-Host and Uri-Port Options are
 > sufficient for requests to most servers.

-For CoAP over TCP, the default value of the Uri-Host Option is the IP literal representing the destination IP address of the request message.
+Unless otherwise noted, the default value of the Uri-Host Option is the IP literal representing the destination IP address of the request message.
 The default value of the Uri-Port Option is the destination TCP port.

-For CoAP over TLS, these default values are the same as CoAP over TCP unless Server Name Indication (SNI) {{RFC6066}} is negotiated.
+For CoAP over TLS, these default values are the same unless Server Name Indication (SNI) {{RFC6066}} is negotiated.
 In this case, the default value of the Uri-Host Option in requests from the TLS client to the TLS server is the SNI host.